1972 United States Senate election in Arkansas

 The 1972 United States Senate election in Arkansas took place on November 7, 1972.
 Incumbent U.S. Senator John L. McClellan was re-elected to a sixth term in office, defeating U.S. Representative David Pryor in a hotly contested primary.
 In the general election, McClellan easily defeated Republican physician Wayne Babbitt.
 This was McClellan's final campaign; he died in his sleep in 1977.
 Pryor was elected Governor of Arkansas in 1974 and won the race to succeed McClellan in 1978.

+This would also mark the last time a Democrat was elected to this seat who was not a member of the Pryor family.